violinminds/knowledgebass/win-openssh.md

     ```

 Now you can commit as usual, or by explicitly signing the commit via the `-S` parameter (`git commit -S -m "message"`); commits will always be forcefully signed.

+#### Visual Studio Code config

+If you want to be sure to enforce commit signing in vscode, add `"git.enableCommitSigning": true` to your settings.json file.

 ## Troubleshooting tips